ACF Fiorentina: Second scudetto and '70s

 While the 1960s did result in some trophies and good Serie A finishes for Fiorentina, nobody believed that the club could challenge for the title.
-The 1968–69 season started with Milan as frontrunners, but on matchday 7, they lost to Bologna and were overtaken by Gigi Riva's Cagliari.
-Fiorentina, after an unimpressive start, then moved to the top of the Serie A, but the first half of their season finished with a 2–2 draw against Varese, leaving Cagliari as outright league leader.
+The 1968–69 season started with Milan as frontrunners, but on matchday 7, it lost to Bologna and was overtaken by Gigi Riva's Cagliari.
+Fiorentina, after an unimpressive start, then moved to the top of the Serie A, but the first half of its season finished with a 2–2 draw against Varese, leaving Cagliari as outright league leader.
 The second half of the season was a three-way battle between the three contending teams, Milan, Cagliari and Fiorentina.
-Milan fell away, instead focusing their efforts on the European Cup, and it seemed that Cagliari would retain top spot.
+Milan fell away, instead focusing its efforts on the European Cup, and it seemed that Cagliari would retain top spot.
 After Cagliari lost against Juventus, however, Fiorentina took over at the top.
-The team then won all of their remaining matches, beating rivals Juve in Turin on the penultimate matchday to seal their second, and last, national title.
-In the European Cup competition the following year, Fiorentina had some good results, including a win in the Soviet Union against Dynamo Kyiv, but they were eventually knocked out in the quarter-finals after a 3–0 defeat in Glasgow to Celtic.
+The team then won all of its remaining matches, beating rivals Juve in Turin on the penultimate matchday to seal its second, and last, national title.
+In the European Cup competition the following year, Fiorentina had some good results, including a win in the Soviet Union against Dynamo Kyiv, but was eventually knocked out in the quarter-finals after a 3–0 defeat in Glasgow to Celtic.

-Viola players began the 1970s decade with Scudetto sewed on their breast, but the period was not especially fruitful for the team.
+Viola players began the 1970s decade with scudetto sewed on their breast, but the period was not especially fruitful for the team.
 After a fifth-place finish in 1971, they finished in mid-table almost every year, even flirting with relegation in 1972 and 1978.
 The Viola did win the Anglo-Italian League Cup in 1974 and won the Coppa Italia again in 1975.
 The team consisted of young talents like Vincenzo Guerini and Moreno Roggi, who suffered bad injuries, and above all Giancarlo Antognoni, who would later become an idol to Fiorentina's fans.
-The young average age of the players led to the team being called Fiorentina Ye-Ye.
+The young average age of the players led to the team being called "Fiorentina Ye-Ye".